no-glue/can-boilerplate/README.md

 ### How all of this helps you:
 * Get started quickly with Development and Production environment "shell" files
-* Avoid feeling overwhelmed with folder structure that's simple and light
+* Avoid feeling overwhelmed with a folder structure that's simple and light
 * Save time with compilers and optimizers that do not require the use of a command prompt

 ### It currently comes packed with: